azavgo/ubungen/README.md

 ## ubungen is a command-line interface program that helps to learn German words and phrases.

+### Spaced repetition logics:
+1. The entry is selected randomly
+1.

 ### How to use this program:
 1. Run ubungen program with the parameter "w" to learn German words
 ```console